 Learning together and mentoring each other by hosting or attending workshops and participating in social groups is another great way to connect with and support your fellow florists!

-At a recent event, Corrine had the opportunity to teach a Crash Course: From Selling to Design.
+At a recent event, our founder Corrine had the opportunity to teach a Crash Course: From Selling to Design.
 She took that opportunity to share other software programs with her class.
 We believe that there is a software for everyone.
 We are excited to work with over 400 florists around the world.
 We love to help and share best business practices so that the floral industry continues to thrive for generations to come.

 There are many ways - big and small - that you can contribute to your local community.
 A rising tide lifts all boats, so create those positive experiences for your peers and help your floral ecosystem continue to bloom by being a good neighbor.